 Collector since: 1969

 Formerly: VP of Communications at In The Game (former NHL/NHLPA card licensee).
-Editor and Trends Editor at Trajan Publishing (Charlton Standard Catalogue of Hockey Cards, Canadian Baseball Cards, Canadian Sports Collector magazine, SLAB, Non-Sport Report, and more).
+Editor and Trends Editor at Trajan Media (Charlton Standard Catalogue of Hockey Cards, Canadian Baseball Cards, Canadian Sports Collector magazine, Non-Sport Report, and more).